faulke/weatherapp/README.md

 React-Redux weather app that retrieves current weather and 5 day forecast for user's location.

 ## Description
-The biggest motivation for building this app was to learn front-end React implemented with the React-Redux methodology, but I also increased my knowledge of Express.js and routing, testing, setting up separate development and production environments, and deploying to immutable infrastructure.
+The biggest motivation for building this app was to learn front-end React implemented with the React-Redux methodology, but I also enjoyed gaining greater depth in Express.js and routing, testing, setting up separate development and production environments, and deploying to immutable infrastructure.

-After the app was originally deployed and running on Heroku, I took it a step further and set up a continuous integration pipeline with tools such as TeamCity and Hashicorp's Packer, which deploys to an AWS Auto-Scaling group.
-Cloud infrastructure and deployment to immutable infrastructure is managed using Terraform by Hashicorp.
-Those scripts can be viewed in the [weather-infra](https://github.com/faulke/weather-infra) repo.
+This app is deployed to an AWS auto scaling group.
+Cloud infrastructure and deployment to immutable infrastructure is managed using [Terraform](https://github.com/hashicorp/terraform) by [Hashicorp](https://www.hashicorp.com/).
+Those scripts can be viewed in my [weather-infra](https://github.com/faulke/weather-infra) repo.

 The app itself uses and [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to retrieve user locations and retrieve coordinates for searched locations.
 [OpenWeatherMap API](https://openweathermap.org/) is used to return weather for locations.